 The Coding as Literacy project explores in which ways the process of teaching coding to young children can resemble the educational process used for teaching literacy and a second language and seeks to identify the overlapping associated cognitive and cultural mechanisms.

-The Coding as Literacy project involves several dimensions: 1) programming environments, such as KIBO and ScratchJr explicitly designed with a literacy approach, 2) curricular materials, such as CAL (Coding as Another Language) that teach programming, as a literacy, engaging new ways of thinking and new ways of communicating and expressing ideas.
-CAL understands the process of coding as a semiotic act, a meaning making activity, and not only a problem-solving challenge, 3) a theoretical framework such as the one described in Coding as a Playground that shapes the curriculum and strategies for teaching coding in developmentally appropriate ways, 4) a pedagogical approach with professional development strategies that explicitly highlight the connection between the activity of coding and the mastering of a language and its uses to convey meaning, 5) classroom studies to understand the affordances of this approach compared to other approaches, 6) experimental studies in lab settings to characterize cognitive mechanisms using fMRI to explore if the language networks in the brain activate when programming.
+The Coding as Literacy project involves several dimensions: 1) the creation of programming environments, such as KIBO robotics and ScratchJr explicitly designed with a literacy approach, 2) resources, such as the CAL (Coding as Another Language) curriculum for ScratchJr and KIBO, which present the process of coding as a semiotic act, a meaning making activity, and not only a problem-solving challenge, 3) a theoretical framework proposed by Prof. Bers, which is described in her book Coding as a Playground, 4) a pedagogical approach with professional development strategies that explicitly highlight the connection between the activity of coding and the mastering of a language and its uses to convey meaning, 5) research studies in classrooms to understand the affordances of this approach compared to others, 6) experimental studies in lab settings to characterize cognitive mechanisms using fMRI to explore if the language networks in the brain activate when programming.

 The CAL curriculum is organized into units centered around a children’s book and are designed to engage emergent readers or early readers in expressive programming using the KIBO robotics kit or the tablet-based ScratchJr.

 Building on emerging literacy skills, this unit was created with emergent readers in mind.

 Building on early literacy skills, this unit was created with early readers in mind.